-In the first chapter of Seth Godin’s classic marketing read “Purple Cow: Transform Your Business by Being Remarkable”, Godin explained that while driving somewhere in the French province he was delighted with the picturesque sight of cows grazing near the road.
-But he was delighted only at the beginning.
-Very quickly this picturesque view became part of the landscape, and eventually the view of the cows got… boring.
+In the first chapter of Seth Godin’s classic marketing read “Purple Cow: Transform Your Business by Being Remarkable”, Godin shares a story of how delighted he was with the picturesque sight of cows grazing near the road while driving somewhere in the French countryside.
+However, very quickly this picturesque view became part of the landscape, and eventually, the view of the cows got… boring.

-Godin remarked that the same thing is happening in the world of advertisement.
+Godin states that the same thing is happening in the world of advertisement.
 Traditional “buy my product” marketing messages, even the solid ones, are often lost in the jungle of similar messages.

 Instead, start a new “attitude era” in the marketing department and use creative ways to explain how your product is able to help your potential customers.

-Example: Squatty Potty LLC – a small family business from Saint George, Utah offers a wide range of their Squatty Potty® toilet stools.
+Squatty Potty LLC, a small family business from Saint George, Utah offers a wide range of Squatty Potty® toilet stools.
 A delicate subject that requires cautious advertising, right?
 Wrong!
 See how Squatty Potty approaches the topic.

 Controversial advertising done right

-Therefore, just like any other successful marketing campaign, controversial advertisement needs to be balanced and well thought out.
-Otherwise, you’re voluntarily heading towards a huge PR crisis.
+Therefore, just like any other successful marketing campaign, controversial advertising needs to be balanced and well thought out.
+Otherwise, you’re voluntarily heading toward a huge PR crisis.